dblohm7/dblohm7.github.com/source/_posts/2017-11-16-legacy-firefox-extensions-and-userspace.markdown

 -------------------------

-Maybe somebody out there is thinking, "well what if you took all the APIs that extensions used, turned that into a 'userspace,' and then just left that part alone?"
+Maybe somebody out there is thinking, "well what if you took all the APIs that legacy extensions used, turned that into a 'userspace,' and then just left that part alone?"

 Which APIs?
 Where do we draw the line?
 Do we check the code coverage for every legacy addon in AMO and use that to determine what to include?